iona-b/blog-posts/Recursion Revealed/README.md

 As we can see, the output of this function is the reverse of the original *string*.
 In this case "hello" becomes "olleh".

-Below, we can which parts of the function are responsible for the different elements of the recursive functions.
+Below, we can see the base case, logic, and recursive call.

 ```javascript
 function recursiveReverseString(string) {